Dogs in Hats, Beer for Breakfast on Football’s Holiest Day

 ``God bless football!″ yelled Pittsburgh fan Lou Gelbloom, a Steelers tattoo on his forehead and a black and gold cape around his neck. ``This is what America is all about.″

-Parking lots were transformed into dance floors, sidewalks became barbecues and bodies were turned into billboards as fans got serious, hours before
+Parking lots were transformed into dance floors, sidewalks became barbecues and bodies were turned into billboards as fans got serious about showing their allegiances.

 Even dogs were decked out in sunglasses and sparkly hats _ all covered with logos of the Cowboys and Steelers.